zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 code test.txt
 ```

-I know that is not easy to keep the subscriber open and try to read a ugly file every time that you want to test your application, so, I also would like to suggest to use [MQTT Explorer](https://mqtt-explorer.com/).
+I know that is not easy to keep the subscriber open and try to read a **ugly file** every time that you want to test your application, so, I also would like to suggest to use [MQTT Explorer](https://mqtt-explorer.com/).
 It has a graphic interface and you can read/send messages to the server and keep it connected.

 It's easy to test everything with it and you also can see different topics at the same time.

 ## 9. That is it.

 That is it.
-If you did every thing right you have a MQTT broker running over docker you can use it to develop your MQTT Applications.
+If you did every thing right you have a MQTT broker running over docker and you can use it to develop your MQTT/AMQP Applications.
 Thanks for you attention and let me know if you have some suggestion for this document or if you found a error.
 If you want to send me something, open one issue or tag me on a discussion.

 I really appreciate your time to read this document and hope it's usefull for you.